2023 Best Value Sociology Schools in Minnesota

 Top 10 Best Sociology Schools

 Our analysis found Minnesota State University - Mankato to be the best value school for sociology students who want to pursue a degree in Minnesota.
-Located in the small city of Mankato, Minnesota State Mankato is a public college with a large student population.
+Located in the small city of Mankato, Minnesota State Mankato is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Minnesota State Mankato are $9,146 a year.
 Sociology majors at Minnesota State Mankato take out an average of $27,000 in student loans while working on their egree.

-Winona State undergraduate students pay an average of $10,184 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Winona State are $10,184 a year.
 While working on their degree, sociology majors at Winona State accumulate an average of around $26,000 in student debt.

 St. Cloud State University undergraduate students pay an average of $9,170 in in-state tuition and fees each year.

-Out of the 16 schools in Minnesota that were part of this year’s ranking, University of Minnesota - Duluth landed the # 5 spot on the list.
-Located in the small city of Duluth, UMN Duluth is a public school with a moderately-sized student population.
+You’ll be in good company if you decide to attend University of Minnesota - Duluth.
+It ranked #5 on our 2023 Best Value Sociology Schools in Minnesota list.
+Located in the small city of Duluth, UMN Duluth is a public school with a medium-sized student population.

-University of Minnesota - Morris ranked #6 on this year’s Best Value Sociology Schools in Minnesota list.
-UMN Morris is a small public school located in the remote town of Morris.
+University of Minnesota - Morris did quite well in this year’s ranking of the best value schools for sociology students.
+It came in at #6 on the list.
+UMN Morris is a small public school located in the town of Morris.

 The average tuition and fees for an in-state undergraduate at UMN Morris are $13,848 a year.